fizwit/filesystem-reporting-tools/README.md

   The exclude file contains paths of directories to skip, one path per line. pwalk will run with absolute or relative paths.
 The format of the pathnames in the exclude file should match the output of pwalk.

+    Conditionally Change File Owner.
+Two Flags are required.
+A list of files that have been changed is output.
+    --chown_from UID
+    --chown_to UID:GID

 ### Reporting ###
 SQL allows you to look at file systems differently and more efficiently than